LeeVaughn/front-end-website/README.md

-# Front End Website Deployed with Gulp (Work in Progress)
+# Front End Website Deployed with Gulp

 This project uses a Gulp build process to deploy a front-end website.